rjcd95/covid19-stats-api/README.md

 # Covid-19 Stats Information

-This is an React application that implement NodeJS API to show covid-19 statistics by country.
+This is an API created with NodeJs + Express + MongoDb that provide stats information about covid19 in al countries.

 ## Features
 - Implement [Covid19 RapidApi](https://rapidapi.com/api-sports/api/covid-193) to get data